sinzii/drafts/dedot_announcement.md

 ## What's next
 Dedot is currently in alpha testing phase, so it's ready for your experiments and explorations.
 We're expecting some more breaking changes before stabilization.
 Here a few places that we want to continue to optimize and adding further improvements:
-- Optimize JSON-RPC v2 integration
+- Futher optimize JSON-RPC v2 integration
-- Improve Contracts APIs
+- Continue Contracts APIs
-- Improve `@dedot/chaintypes` package (js docs, supports more chains, error handling when generating chaintypes)
+- Improve `@dedot/chaintypes` package and supports more networks
-- Improve `smoldot` integration (Add known chain specs, worker helper)
+- Improve `smoldot` integration (add known chain specs, worker helper)
 - Documentations & example dapps
 - And a lot more on the road map to help building a fully-fledge client.